ayoung062/msac-lab6/exercise07.md

         git status

 5. Can you commit both of the changed files in a single commit?
+Yeah you can
 6. After you do so, check that you have a clean working directory by running `git status`, and pasting the output here

 7. Create a new file `equipment/furniture.txt`.
 Add content to both `vegetables.txt` and `furniture.txt`

 8. How can you commit just one of the changed files?
+I think you can git commit [the files]

 9. Check your `git status`

 10. What does red text mean in the output of `git status`?
+Red shows file is in git repository but latest changes has not been committed
 11. What does green text mean in the output of `git status`?
+Green shows file is in git repository and committed with latest changes

 12. How can you make a single file show in both red and green in the output of `git status`?
+By choosing one to commit and the other one not to commit